Local developer experience (OneBox)

 To install Docker on a Mac or Linux system: brew install --cask docker

-To get started with the OneBox, you can pull it down using the Aserto CLI.
+To get started with the Sidecar, you can pull it down using the Aserto CLI.

 Sign in to your Aserto account: